morgendagen/riden-dongle/README.md

 - RD6006P
 - RD6012P

 The following is not yet integrated, as it is very new.
+If anyone has that model and can help testing, please get in touch.

 - RD6018P